Where to Stay Near Camp Nou for a Barcelona Match

 How much does accommodation near Camp Nou cost?

 Budget hostels start from around €20–30 per night for a shared dorm.
 Mid-range hotels for couples typically cost €80–150 per night.
 Premium hotels near the stadium can range from €150–300+.
 Prices increase significantly on match weekends, so booking early is highly recommended.
+Prices quoted as of April 2026 — unfortunately, they keep rising.

 Should I book accommodation before buying match tickets?